pupultukas/CallsAndSmses/README.md

 * MVC used for frontend development

+* Hosted on IIS

 Models:
 * Calls.cs, Sms.cs, msisdnContext.cs - EF data from database
 * MainList.cs - class for data reporting to users in views

 Controllers:
-HomeController with different action inside
+HomeController with different actions inside
 * Index (start page)
 * Top5Call (Report for TOP 5 msisdn by duration)
 * Top5Sms (Report for TOP 5 msisdn by sms count)